History of an

 It is a simple, efficient and low cost technique

 which is performed on an outpatient basis under local anesthesia.

 Not only does it represent an excellent alternative to cure some chronic ulcers, but one of its main advantages is the significant decrease in local pain associated with the ulcer itself, which in most cases happens already in the first days after performing the technique.

 Which patients are candidates for the use of this technique?

-Seal grafts are used for the treatment of chronic ulcers, usually in legs, of different causes, however the most extensive experience in the literature refers to the treatment of ulcers in the context of chronic venous insufficiency, arteriolosclerosis (Martorell’s ulcer) and diabetic ulcers.
+Pinch grafting is used for the treatment of chronic ulcers, usually in legs, of different causes, however the most extensive experience in the literature refers to the treatment of ulcers in the context of chronic venous insufficiency, arteriolosclerosis (Martorell`s ulcer) and diabetic ulcers.

 Initially, any patient with chronic ulcers and with an adequate blood supply to the tissues may be a tribute to the realization of this technique, although those patients with partial arterial obstruction, which would cause a blood risk difficulty, could not be considered good candidates for this technique.

 The clinical reviews after the technique are usually carried out twice a week, so that the progress of the epithelialization, the need for changes in the dressings and if the injury requires the realization of a second round of treatment can be assessed.

 It is recommended, if possible, both the day of the performance of the technique and the subsequent cures, the patient should be accompanied.

 Generally, the patient is instructed to perform a more strict immobilization during the first 3 days after the technique (to remain seated with the legs elevated most of the time, alternating with short walks at home), increasing in a way slow and progressive periods of wandering from the 4th day.